 The effect of the orders is that any person in charge of a dog on land covered by a Dog Fouling Control Order must clean up any faeces deposited by the dog.
 Dogs must be kept on a lead in defined areas of the Borough, and dogs are banned from certain sensitive areas of the Borough such as children's play areas.
 Authorised officers will also be able to direct any person in charge of a dog on land covered by a 'Dogs on Leads by Direction Order' to put and keep a dog on a lead where such restraint is considered to be reasonably necessary.

 Swale Borough Council intends to issue fixed penalty notices to enforce the proposed dog control orders above as prescribed by Section 59 of the Clean Neighbourhoods and Environment Act 2005.
-The payment would be £80 (or £60 if paid in full within seven days).
+The payment would be £80.
 Failure to pay the fixed penalty may result in prosecution.

 The Clean Neighbourhoods and Environment Act 2005 (CNEA) gave Local Authorities new powers to deal with the control of dogs and other environmental issues such as fly-posting, graffiti and fly-tipping by way of fixed penalty notices.
 We have been gradually developing our policies regarding our approach to this new way of working before considering making a dog control order.
 The Dogs Fouling of Land Act already covers dog fouling (with some restrictions) so we have had less reason to rush into implementing the new legislation (despite the fact that this legislation has since been repealed).
 We have been keen to investigate this legislation, and are happy to be the first authority in Kent to use these orders.